How Do I Apply for Benefits?

 If you’ve decided to attend Georgia Southern University and have been admitted or are in the process of being admitted to the university, follow these steps:

-- Check in with the VA coordinator at Georgia Southern: (912) 478-5154 or email@example.com.
-(Note: The VA coordinator is not a VA employee)
+- Check in with the School Certifying Official (SCO) at Georgia Southern: (912) 478-5154 or firstname.lastname@example.org.(Note: The SCO is employed by Georgia Southern University.)

-You can come into the VA office, Rosenwald Bldg.
-Room 3201, or you can complete your application on-line using the application form links below:
+You can complete your application on-line using the application form link https://www.vets.gov/education/apply/

-NOTE:If you have previously received benefits at another school, please contact the Georgia Southern VA Coordinator for instructions about necessary paperwork.
+NOTE:If you have previously received benefits at another school, please contact the Georgia Southern School Certifying Official for instructions about necessary paperwork.

 - Notify Financial Aid that you are applying for VA educational benefits and the amount of such benefits including buy-ups, kickers, etc.

-- Plan To Pay for your tuition and fees by the fee deadline through means of your own.
+- Plan To Pay for your student account balance by the payment deadline through means of your own.

 - Attend Class according to the professor’s policy.
-Failing a class because of attendance reasons will result in decreased payments.
+Failing a class because of attendance reasons could result in a debt to the VA.

 - Report Immediately